rahmanakorede442/hng_task_one/DOCUMENTATION.md

 ## Contact Information

-For inquiry or support, please contact Rahmanakorede at rahmanakorede442@gmail.com.
+For inquiry promotion or support, contact RahmanAkorede at rahmanakorede442@gmail.com or +2347012803737